Chronic Traumatic Encephalopathy (CTE)

 Stage IV : This stage tends to be a combination of any or all of the symptoms in stages one through three.

-Diagnosis of CTE
+Diagnosis of Chronic Traumatic Encephalopathy

 There is no definitive diagnosis for CTE but when CTE is a possibility, physicians will conduct a detailed examination of an individuals medical history as well as mental screenings, neurological exams, and brain imaging.
 In CTE there is usually a build up of a protein component called tau, which is also seen and Alzheimer’s and dementia.
 Experts are still working to see if they are directly related or not.